ozyyshr/RepoGraph/README.md

 bash run_repograph_sweagent.sh
 ```

-We are working prepreints for details in RepoGraph and a more comprehensive/easy integration with exsiting models.
+We are working on prepreints for details in RepoGraph and a more comprehensive/easy integration with exsiting models.
 Stay tuned!!